-UofL Health provides care to a variety of patient populations in both acute care and ambulatory settings.
-The PGY2 Ambulatory Care Pharmacy Residency offers a diverse range of inter-professional outpatient clinics serving a variety of patient populations.
+UofL Health provides care to a variety of patient populations in both the acute care and ambulatory settings.
+The PGY2 Ambulatory Care Pharmacy Residency offers a diverse range of inter-professional outpatient clinics serving both primary care and specialty clinics.
 Our collaboration with Sullivan University College of Pharmacy allows for vast small and large group teaching opportunities.

 Purpose Statement